MRC-Mapper/G-Mapper/README.md

 Optimizing these parameters is essential for generating a "nice" Mapper graph.
 We concentrate on tuning a ***cover*** given by a collection of overlapping intervals.
 While the traditional Mapper algorithm takes a uniform cover with the number of intervals and the same overlapping percent between consecutive intervals to be specified by the user, sophisticated methods have recently been applied to optimize the cover of Mapper.

-## $G$-Mapper
+## G-Mapper
-We propose a new Mapper construction algorithm called $G$***-Mapper*** for optimizing a cover of the Mapper graph based on $G$[***-means***](https://proceedings.neurips.cc/paper_files/paper/2003/file/234833147b97bb6aed53a8f4f1c7a7d8-Paper.pdf) clustering.
-The $G$-means clustering algorithm aims to learn the number $k$ of clusters in the $k$-means clustering algorithm according to a statistical test, called the ***Anderson–Darling*** test, for the hypothesis that the points in a cluster follow a ***Gaussian*** distribution.
+We propose a new Mapper construction algorithm called $G$***-Mapper*** for optimizing a cover of the Mapper graph based on G[***-means***](https://proceedings.neurips.cc/paper_files/paper/2003/file/234833147b97bb6aed53a8f4f1c7a7d8-Paper.pdf) clustering.
+The G-means clustering algorithm aims to learn the number $k$ of clusters in the $k$-means clustering algorithm according to a statistical test, called the ***Anderson–Darling*** test, for the hypothesis that the points in a cluster follow a ***Gaussian*** distribution.
 Our algorithm splits a cover element iteratively, with our splitting decision determined by the Anderson–Darling score.
 For further elaboration, we split each cover element into two overlapping intervals by employing a ***Gaussian mixture model*** (GMM) so that the splits are made according to the characteristics of the cover element rather than yielding uniform intervals.
 This procedure allows us to take variance into account when forming cover elements, making our algorithm perform well without the initialization of a cover.

 <br/>
 <div align="center">